pip-services/pip-services-docs/content/en/node/aws/containers/commandable_lambda_function.md

 ### Description

+The CommandableLambdaFunction class allows you to create AWS Lambda function that acts as a container to instantiate and run components and expose them via external entry point.

+Important points

-All actions are automatically generated for commands defined in [ICommandable components](../../../commons/commands/icommandable).
+- All actions are automatically generated for commands defined in [ICommandable components](../../../commons/commands/icommandable).
 Each command is exposed as an action defined by "cmd" parameter.

-Container configuration for this Lambda function is stored in *"./config/config.yml"* file.
+- Container configuration for this Lambda function is stored in *"./config/config.yml"* file.
 But this path can be overriden by *CONFIG_PATH* environment variable.

-- Note: This component has been deprecated.
+- **Note**: This component has been deprecated.
 Use [LambdaService](../../services/lambda_service) instead.

 #### References